 This Plan fulfills that need.
-It establishes fuel load guidelines (see Section 4.2) and describes high-priority areas for programmatic prescribed burning (see Sections 4.2, 5.1, 5.2, and 5.3).
+It establishes fuel load standards (see Section 4.2) and describes high-priority areas for programmatic prescribed burning (see Sections 4.2, 5.1, 5.2, and 5.3).
 It provides a fire risk assessment to guide the prioritization of projects (Section 6.1) and it provides a framework for prioritizing invasives removal during fuel reduction activities (Section 6.3).

 Since Upper and Middle Parks are managed primarily for natural values (e.g., wildlife and rare plant habitat, a healthy wild or minimally tended landscape, rugged non-motorized recreation, and a basic level of user safety), fuels reduction work there will focus on enhancing natural values.
 For example, fuels work will be guided by objectives in the BPMMP (e.g., O-NC-7, "Improve age class diversity within chaparral and even-age stands of oaks and other plant communities to benefit wildlife") and will be designed to improve vegetation communities' resilience to climate change and to help mitigate the ecologically detrimental effects of long-term fire suppression.
-When it is necessary to remove plants to make the landscape healthier, crews will prioritize removing invasive plants, and then move on to returning native plants to within the range of healthy density, as defined by the registered professional forester (see section 4.2 for more on ranges of desired conditions).
-Registered Professional Forester.
+When it is necessary to remove plants to make the landscape healthier, crews will prioritize removing invasive plants, and then move on to returning native plants to within the range of healthy density, as defined by the Registered Professional Forester.
 What all this means on the ground, for each of the five main vegetation communities found in Bidwell Park, is defined in Section 4.2 of this Plan.

-In Lower Park, a higher maintenance level is appropriate, resulting in a more developed and manicured, more "parklike" appearance.
-CrewsIn Lower and Middle Park, a higher management level is appropriate than in Upper Park.
-That's in part to accommodate the park's highest-use areas like One-Mile, Five-Mile, and Cedar Grove, and in part because Lower and Middle Park have the highest level of encroachment by invasive plants that can increase fire danger.
+Lower Park is defined as the part of the Park west of Manzanita Ave.
+Middle Park is defined as the area east of Manzanita Ave but west of the ridge just east of the Horseshoe Lake area (i.e., Parking Lot E).
+These areas encompass the park's highest-use areas like One-Mile, Five-Mile, and Cedar Grove.
+They also have the highest level of encroachment by invasive plants that can increase fire danger.
 Outside of the high-use areas, Lower and Middle Park will continue to be managed for passive uses (walking, hiking, biking, small site picnicking, and leisure), and to meet the vegetative fuels loading standards for the relevant vegetation communities (e.g., Valley Oak; Riparian).
 Areas managed for passive use are not intended to look "manicured" but will be regularly managed to ensure vegetation density stays within a healthy range.

-To that end, crews will continue to prioritize the removal of invasive plants over natives (BPMMP-NRMP, C.4-2) and to maintain a shaded riparian corridor that can provide cool water for salmon and other aquatic species (see pp 3-20 and 3-21 of the BPMMP for more on riparian habitat objectives within the Park).
+To that end, crews will continue to prioritize the removal of invasive plants over natives (BPMMP- NRMP, C.4-2) and to maintain a shaded riparian corridor that can provide cool water for salmon and other aquatic species (see pp 3-20 and 3-21 of the BPMMP for more on riparian habitat objectives within the Park).
 At the same time, in high-use areas, raising sightlines and providing a safe recreation experience where park users can see their surroundings is a valid vegetation management objective.
-The "Riparian" vegetation standard (see sectionSection 4.2.3) provides guidance for how to maintain a shaded and healthy creek corridor while pruning back excessive ladder fuels.
+The "Riparian" vegetation standard (see Section 4.2.3) provides guidance for how to maintain a shaded and healthy creek corridor while pruning back excessive ladder fuels.

-Below the 5-mileFive Mile Diversion control structure, DWR does not work in the Park unless the City requests it.
+Below the Five Mile Diversion control structure, DWR does not work in the Park unless the City requests it.
 For example, when large trees fall into the stream, during salmon season they must be lifted out rather than dragged; currently, DWR will handle this at the City's request.
-Through the CSUC campus, -DWR maintains the zone below the OHWM free of downed wood.
-Above the 5-mileFive Mile structure, DWR maintains flood clearance, acting on both vegvegetation and sediment removal.
+Through the CSUC campus, DWR maintains the zone below the OHWM free of downed wood.
+Above the Five Mile structure, DWR maintains flood clearance, acting on both vegetation and sediment removal.

-2.2- Preserves and Conserved Parcels -Bidwell Ranch, Foothill Park Preserve, Wildwood Vernal Pool Preserve, and conserved parcels of Hillview & South Chico.
+2.2 Preserves/Conserved Parcels -Bidwell Ranch, Foothill Park Preserve, Wildwood Vernal Pool Preserve, and Conserved parcels of Hillview & South Chico.